Frequently Asked Questions

 What is the best treatment for sciatica?

-There is not just one "miracle" treatment for sciatic pain, but many different treatments depending on the cause of the sciatica.
+There is no single "miracle" treatment for sciatic pain, but many different treatments depending on the cause of the sciatica.
 And to determine the exact cause of your sciatic pain, it is necessary in some cases to do x-rays or magnetic resonance: this will depend on your history, the presentation of your symptoms and the physical examination.

 Treatment of sciatica by neurovertebral decompression